Defenders of Wildlife selected as the nonprofit coordinator of the partnership behind one of the largest landscapes of its kind

 The Sentinel Landscapes Partnership, comprised of the U.S. Department of Agriculture (USDA), the Department of Defense (DoD), and the Department of Interior (DOI), announced the designation of the Northwest Florida Sentinel Landscape (NWFSL), encompassing approximately 7.7 million acres of the Florida Panhandle around Eglin Airforce Base.
 This federal designation will coordinate federal, state, and local programs to conserve working forests, farms, and ranches as well as wildlife habitat around the military base.
 Defenders of Wildlife played a key role in developing the partnership.

 “Defenders is proud to serve as the nonprofit coordinator for the Northwest Florida Sentinel Landscape.
 Designating this area as a Sentinel Landscape is critical to promoting sustainable management practices on the land that will help protect wildlife habitat.
-This is a major victory for biodiversity and our armed forces,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+This is a major victory for biodiversity and our armed forces,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “We are proud to be part of such a unique partnership and hope it will continue to serve as a model for collaborative landscape management for years to come.”

 As the nonprofit coordinator, Defenders will be working with our agency and organizational partners to identify and implement collaborative projects to achieve conservation goals on the ground.
 These projects will also minimize encroachment threats and alleviate constraints to military missions, while supporting the sustained health of the region’s natural assets.